 Of all the challenges faced by companies this year, few loomed larger than the overnight pivot to remote work.
 Lattice survey data found that 70% of workplaces had to go completely remote in response to the crisis.
 In April, we also asked over 1,700 HR professionals whether they’d consider making remote work a standard option moving forward.
 Over 60% said they would.

 Months later, that commitment hasn’t wavered.
-Jagoda Wieczorek, HR Manager at ResumeLab, admits that while his company wasn’t sold on remote work at first, leadership and employee attitudes have since changed.
+Jagoda Wieczorek, HR Manager at ResumeLab, admits that while her company wasn’t sold on remote work at first, leadership and employee attitudes have since changed.

 “Today, most of us have gotten into the swing of things.
 As our offices start to reopen, we’re growing heavily inclined to make working from home the new normal going forward.
 We’re crafting a robust remote work policy that allows us to best accommodate employees’ needs, be it providing indefinite remote work, a blend of remote and onsite work, or full-time office work,” Wieczorek said.